OSGeo/gdal/doc/source/drivers/raster/zarr.rst

 This format is supported for read and write access, and using the traditional 2D raster API or the multidimensional API

-The driver supports the Zarr V2 an V3 specifications.
+The driver supports the Zarr V2 and V3 specifications.
 It also supports Kerchunk reference files since GDAL 3.11.
 See also :ref:`raster.icechunk`.

 Local and cloud storage (see :ref:`virtual_file_systems`) are supported in read and write.